 Kanarraville Falls Slot Canyon

-Virgin River Rim Trail
+Virgin River Rim

-32 mile moderate trail that’s good for hiking, mountain biking and horses.
-The trail has several access points so you can make the journey as long or as a short as you like.
-There are access points from Navajo Lake from the Te Ah Campground, as well as Cascade Falls and Strawberry Point trailheads.
+Trailhead: The trail has several access points so you can make the journey as long or as a short as you like.
+There are access points at Wood’s Ranch, Deer Haven, Te Ah Campground (Navajo Lake), as well as Cascade Falls and Strawberry Point trailheads.

 STRENUOUS | 14.4 MILES | SPRING – FALL | OUT & BACK

 The hike starts at Lee’s Pass and follows the LaVerkin Creek into the Kolob wilderness to the world’s second largest free-standing arch.
 Kolob Arch is not as dramatic as some other famous arches but it is beautiful in it own way.
 Plan on this being an all-day hike.

 Trailhead: Located approximately three and half miles from the Kolob Canyons Visitors Center at Lee’s Pass.

 NOTE: The hike is not recommended during the months of July and August since the summer temperatures can reach over 100 degrees.